Fried Sweet Plantains (Platanos Maduros)

 Get detailed instructions on how to peel a plantain!

-What Makes these Plantains Sweet?
+What Makes these Amarillos Sweet?

 The difference between a sweet plantain and a starchier, more neutral tasting one is all in the ripeness.